-Getting water up to temperature is what makes the electricity meter spin.
-However, if you lower the water temperature by a few degrees during the colder months, you’ll find it’s a lot more efficient to run.
+Getting water up to temperature is what makes the electricity metre spin.
+However, if you lower the water temperature by a few degrees during the colder months, you’ll find it’s a lot more efficient to run and your hot tub electricity costs will be lowered.
 Read our post on using a hot tub in the winter for more tips on cold weather use.

 You could also consider building a hot tub shelter, which should help to keep the water warmer for longer.